 - There can be an increased risk of complications with the corneal flap.

 - There can be a greater risk of poor night vision.

 - There can be an increased chance of having dry eyes.

 While the vast majority of patients report permanently improved vision after LASIK surgery, there may be a few cases where someone would need additional procedures to obtain their desired outcome.
 PRK after LASIK is absolutely possible, and in fact it may be the safest option.

 In some cases, performing another LASIK surgery several years after the first one is not advisable, as the risk of epithelial ingrowth is much higher.
 In that case, PRK would be the recommended option as a second eye procedure.

-We recommend speaking to your eye doctor to determine which procedure is the safest option for you.
-The Kraff Eye Institute offers free consultations for both PRK and LASIK procedures with their team of experts.
+We recommend speaking to your eye doctor to determine which option is the safest, and most effective for you.
+Your doctor can also further elaborate on the differences between LASIK and PRK.
+The Kraff Eye Institute offers free consultations for both the PRK and LASIK procedures with their team of experts.
 To schedule your complimentary consultation now, call (312) 444-1111 or use their Vision Correction Consultation form.